Dine, Drink, Party and Donate For Harvey Relief In Houston—Updated

 As the flood waters from Hurricane Harvey began to recede, restaurants all over Houston’s vast sprawl cranked into gear, offering meals for first responders, stir-crazy diners and anyone else patient enough to navigate around closed streets.

-This week, in the shadow of Houstonians filling out FEMA forms, volunteering their time and donating supplies, some restaurants are stepping their civic engagements up a notch.
-Driven by owners, chefs and staff that love this city, they’re rolling out a series of fundraisers to help Harvey victims – and those ideas for helping others are as diverse as the city itself.
+In the shadow of Houstonians filling out FEMA forms, volunteering their time and donating supplies, some restaurants are stepping their civic engagements up a notch.
+Driven by owners, chefs and staff that love this city, they’ve rolled out a series of fundraisers to help Harvey victims – and those ideas for helping others are as diverse as the city itself.

 Fundraisers That Will Assist Houston’s Hospitality Community